JimFowler/books/Books20/Tools/doc/operation.rst

 Menus
 =====

-Many of the menus are standard and should be familar to most users.
+Many of the menus are standard and should be familiar to most users.

 File